simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 A single matcher can be written on the same line as the "if";
 or multiple matchers can be written on the following lines, non-indented.
-Multiple matchers are OR'd (any one of them can match), unless one includes an `&` symbol, in which case it is combined with the previous matcher.
+Multiple matchers are OR'd (any one of them can match), unless one begins with an `&` symbol, in which case it is AND'ed with the previous matcher.

 ```rules
 if